First, what is Cognitive Automation?

 Built-in transparency is one of the key drivers of using pre-built cognitive technology.
 When you train a software to perform the work of a subject matter expert, you must be absolutely certain how and why it is making decisions.

 How Does Cognitive Automation Work?

-Depending on what information is needed for the automation workflows, entire paragraphs may be extracted, or just the important dates, terms, currency amounts, etc.
+- Then, depending on what information is needed for the automation workflows, entire paragraphs may be extracted.
+Or just the important dates, terms, currency amounts, etc. will be extracted.

 How to Use Cognitive Automation with RPA in Mortgage Processing

-RPA in mortgage processing is a great solution to automate data integration between multiple software systems and databases that haven’t been engineered to “talk to each other.”
+But RPA in mortgage processing is a great solution to save all of that manual work.
+It will automate data integration between multiple software systems and databases that haven’t been engineered to “talk to each other.”

 Automation for Loan Origination

-If you imagine RPA bots transporting hundreds of pieces of information to multiple software systems, it’s easy to see that the scene is quite complex and requires perfectly accurate data.
+Imagine RPA bots transporting hundreds of pieces of information to multiple software systems.
+It’s easy to see that the scene is quite complex and requires perfectly accurate data.
 You can also imagine that any errors are disruptive to the entire process and would require a human for exception handling.

 One of the most important documents in loan processing – the closing disclosure – has become extremely difficult to extract information from.
 It contains critical information that is necessary for post-close audits and validating loan information for accuracy.